The Voice UK: Live shows

-In the 'Live shows' artists perform in front of the coaches and audience, broadcast live.
+In the 'Live shows' artists perform in front of the coaches and audience, broadcast live, with the current exceptions being the 2020 and 2022–2026 series, which were pre-recorded.

 In the first series (2012), each coach had five artists in their team to begin with and the artists went head-to-head to win public votes.
 The votes determined which artists advanced to the final eight.

 The final eight artists competed in a live broadcast.
 However, the coaches had a 50/50 say with the audience and the public in deciding which artists moved on to the 'final four' phase.
 In the first three series, each coach had one member who continued.
 However, from the fourth series in 2015, the semi-final format changes; only public votes decide which artists move on to the final, regardless of their team.
 Therefore, a coach may have two of his/her artists in the final.
 The final (the winner round) was decided upon by the public vote.
 Throughout the final the coaches frequently performed with their artists.
 The winner was crowned The Voice.

 From the second series (2013), after the introduction of the 'steal' in the battle phase and the new 'knockout stage', each coach will have three artists on their team a total of 12 artists in the live shows to fight for the public vote and to be crowned 'The Voice', subsequently receiving a record deal with Universal Music.

 From the tenth series (2021) This has changed 3 contestants from each team perform fortnightly and only 2 of them from each team will be facing the public vote and one of their coaches will reveal the contestant with the most public votes to go to the live final.

-From series 11 (2022) each coach has 3 acts in the semi final.
+From the eleventh series (2022) each coach has 3 acts in the semi-final.
 Each coach must select one from their team to advance to the final, eliminating the other 2.

 In the final, the studio audience votes for the winner, which will receive the record deal with Universal Music.

+From the twelfth series (2023) In the final, the winner with the most votes received a £50,000 cash prize and a luxury holiday to Mauritius.

 Series overview

-To date, eleven series have been broadcast, as shown below.
-Warning: the following table presents a significant amount of different colors.
+To date, thirteen series have been broadcast, as shown below.
+Warning: the following table presents a significant amount of different colours.

 Spin-offs

 Louder on Two

 Starting on 24 March 2014, a new spin-off series aired on BBC Two during the live shows every weekday night.
-The series is hosted by Strictly Come Dancing: It Takes Two presenter Zoë Ball, and features interviews with the coaches and contestants as well as providing live acoustic performances by the artists.
+The series is hosted by Strictly Come Dancing: It Takes Two presenter Zoe Ball, and features interviews with the coaches and contestants as well as providing live acoustic performances by the artists.
 The show did not return in 2015, for the fourth series of the main show.